-Vivint is the show it off, gotta-have-it-all security system.
-Their home automation is smooth and you feel as if your home turned into a luxury hotel.
-With that luxury comes with a higher price tag.
+2023 Update.
+Vivint Smart Home Security is the show it off, gotta-have-it-all security system.
+The Vivint security home automation is smooth and you feel as if your home turned into a luxury hotel.
+With Vivint reviews that luxury comes with a higher price tag.
 Expect $10-15 more per month than other companies.
-Vivint had a rocky past and re-branded from APX Alarm years ago.
+Vivint Smart Home has been re-branded from APEX Alarm years ago.

 - Lots of equipment points per package

 - Easy-to-use smartphone app to control the security system

 - Most expensive of all home security systems

 - A door to door sales

 - Nest integration with the app has several reports of being buggy